botmate/botmate/README.md

 ### 🌎 Multi-platform

 Ever wanted to manage all your bots in one place?
 BotMate supports multiple platforms, including Discord, Slack, and Telegram.
 You can easily manage all your bots from a single dashboard.

+### ⚙️ Workflows

+BotMate comes with a built-in workflow system that allows you to automate tasks.
+You can create custom workflows that trigger based on certain events, such as a new message or a new user joining a channel.
+To learn more about creating workflows, check out the [documentation](https://docs.botmate.dev).

 ## Installation